 If you enjoy hiking, kayaking, jogging, biking, horseback riding, or nature photography, you’ll love getting outside and exploring parks like Reddie Point Preserve, Guana Pine State Park, and Castaway Island Preserve.
 You might even plan a trip to the Catty Shack Ranch Wildlife Sanctuary.
 You can also find plenty of places to golf, play tennis, and go fishing.

-Warm Weather with a Balance
+3. Warm Weather With a Balance

 Few people clamor for cold weather when they retire.
-But, high heat isn’t always ideal, either.
+But high heat isn’t always ideal, either.
 Jacksonville does a nice job of finding the sweet spot.
 It stays relatively warm all year long, but you won’t be confused by humid nights and stifling days in December.

 The rainy season is the summer and fall, but it’s usually a late afternoon thunderstorm that requires you to seek shelter for half an hour.
-While there’s always a hurricane risk, Jacksonville is hardly as susceptible to big storms as those cities in Southern Florida and along the Gulf Coast.
+While there’s always a hurricane risk, Jacksonville is hardly as susceptible to big storms as cities in Southern Florida and along the Gulf Coast.

-Growing Facilities and Infrastructure
+4. Growing Facilities and Infrastructure

-This city is also a major player in healthcare.
-With the Mayo Clinic, University of Florida Health, Ackerman Cancer Center, Memorial Hospital, Brooks Rehabilitation, and many other world-class hospitals and health centers, Jacksonville is attracting people who need help managing illness and living longer, healthier lives.
+This city is also a major player in health care, with the Mayo Clinic, University of Florida Health, Ackerman Cancer Center, Memorial Hospital, Brooks Rehabilitation, and many other world-class hospitals and health centers.
+Jacksonville is attracting people who need help managing illness and living longer, healthier lives.

 Jacksonville International Airport is available for residents who love to travel, and Interstate 95 passes right through the city, helping people get to the north or the south with relative ease.